 Prevention and Public Health Fund

-In the Consolidated Appropriations Act of 2014, Congress directed HHS to provide information on activities and programs supported with resources from the Prevention and Public Health Fund.
+In the Consolidated and Further Continuing Appropriations Act of 2015, Congress directed HHS to provide information on activities and programs supported with resources from the Prevention and Public Health Fund.
 Through this website, HHS will provide information on the planned use of funds, funding opportunities, and the recipients of awards.
 Information will be posted as it becomes available.

 The Affordable Care Act established the Prevention and Public Health Fund to provide expanded and sustained national investments in prevention and public health, to improve health outcomes, and to enhance health care quality.
 To date, the Fund has invested in a broad range of evidence-based activities including community and clinical prevention initiatives; research, surveillance and tracking; public health infrastructure; immunizations and screenings; tobacco prevention; and public health workforce and training.
 In the Consolidated Appropriations Act of 2012, Congress initially directed HHS to establish a website for reporting on uses of funds made available through the Prevention and Public Health Fund.